bmullan/ciab-remote-desktop/README.md

 ---
 ## The CIAB Remote Desktop System

+**CIAB Remote Desktop System current v2.2 Release Notes**

+CIAB has had a redesign of how the CIAB Web App Containers are created.

+Previously, in v2.1 they were created as "nested" LXD containers inside the ciab-guac container.

+Due to a couple bugs in Apparmor that are related to "nested" Apparmor profiles which may take quite a while to be resolved I have redesigned how the CIAB Web Apps are deployed.
+They are now created as normal LXD (ie non-nested) containers at the same container level as the ciab-guac and CN1.

+> Note:  the Web App containers and their applications are still isolated to the private 10.x.x.x network and still  accessible by Remote Desktop users of the CN1 environment.
+Those Web App containers also still retain access to the Internet but are isolated from direct access "from" the Internet.

+---
+## The CIAB Remote Desktop System

 **CIAB Remote Desktop System current v2.1 Release Notes**

 This update introduces the following improvements and new features.